dbiir/rainbow/rainbow-cli/README.md

-# Rainbow Cli
+# Rainbow CLI

-Rainbow Cli contains a command line interface which provides a set of commands to calculate optimized data layouts and generate SQL statements to apply the data layouts in SQL-on-Hadoop environment.
+Rainbow CLI contains a command line interface which provides a set of commands to calculate optimized data layouts and generate SQL statements to apply the data layouts in SQL-on-Hadoop environment.